webdevops/TYPO3-metaseo/Documentation/Introduction/Index.rst

 - Thomas Mayer
 - Florian Duffner
 - Georg Tiefenbrunn
-- and for all other contributors and bug reporters
+- all other contributors and bug reporters
 - famfamfam for these cool silk icons http://www.famfamfam.com/lab/icons/silk/